 Despite the ceasefires announced in 1994, London now demanded disarmament - a proxy for defeat of the republicans.
 Years were wasted.
 Only when Labour won the 1997 general election was the peace process re-invigorated.
 This time, the Northern Ireland Secretary, Mo Mowlam, backed the equality agenda.
 It became one of the major themes of the Good Friday Agreement, supported by everyone and, crucially, by the parties closest to the combatants.
 It was signed on Good Friday 1998 and endorsed in referenda both sides of the border.

 That didn’t stop the Northern Ireland Office (NIO) trying to roll back and re-write the deal during the legislating process.
 That summer, McCormack, McCrudden and Martin O’Brien from the Committee on the Administration of Justice were locked in line-by-line textual combat with senior civil servants.
 Blithely disregarding the ‘settled will’, the NIO tried to disable the equality duties and re-instate their own agenda: prioritising reconciliation – which, of course, did not require redistribution or redress.
-That status quo was endorsed by some on the centre and centre left, notably members of Democratic Dialogue, who believed that naming interests and identities fixed sectarianism, and was, in any case, .
+That status quo was endorsed by some on the centre and centre left, notably members of Democratic Dialogue, who believed that naming interests and identities fixed sectarianism, and was, in any case, a Republican agenda.
 However, the status quo was defeated by a three-letter word: policymakers were to have ‘due’ regard to equality in all their work.

 In McCormack’s life-work, she sought to give voice to the unseen and unheard, the harmed and the humiliated.
 Hers was a quest for alliances that could cross political frontiers – not by denying differences but by naming them, by denying difference as a source of domination.
 She pursued these aims by uniting equality with human rights and by reaching to internationalism beyond the sequestered cloisters of Westminster to force change.
 If, on the English side of the Irish Sea, we don’t know about her, it is because the dominant narrative prevails – that the conflict was ‘an aggravated crime wave’ rather than the dirty business of a disreputable state.
 That bad old habit is compounded by the toxic impact of neoliberal hegemony, which is inimical to the spirit of the Agreement, to the London government’s austerity; and Westminster’s indifference to the renewal of democracy yielded by devolution in Scotland, Wales and Northern Ireland – but not in England.